-In a past newsletter, I talked about the history of embroidery on paper.
-Rather than talk about that again, I want to give you a brief history of scrapbooking.
+A past newsletter reviewed the history of embroidery on paper.
+This article will review a brief history of scrapbooking.
 You may be amazed to learn that it is not a new technique.
 Mark Twain was a scrapbooker as was Thomas Jefferson.
 Even the word "scrapbook" is not new.
 In the late 1700’s there were colored papers that were used to create the albums.
 These little papers were called "scraps".
 Thus, they became scrapbooks!

 In the early 1900’s scrapbooks became popular as friendship albums.
 Friends swapped poems written on special papers.
 When hair jewelry was popular, friends would also weave little flowers from their hair and gave them out for the books.

 Another popular trend today is distressed books where you take a regular hard-bound book, but glue things over the printed pages.
 That too is not a new tradition.
-I have a couple of books that my grandmother created as a young adult.
-She saved recipes, obituaries, postcards, and other treasures.
+You may have books that have been passed down from relatives that contain saved recipes, obituaries, postcards, and other treasures.

 You will need a variety of needles to match your fibers and holes.
 You don’t want the eye of the needle to be much larger than your fiber or the punched hole or the fibers won’t cover well.